-- Minimum of 1-2 years of professional experience in the specific field of the program
+- At least one year of professional experience with 210 ECTS, two years of professional experience with 180 ECTS in the subject area of the master's program

 The HECTOR School is the Technology Business School of the Karlsruhe Institute of Technology (KIT).
 Named after Dr. Hans-Werner Hector, one of the co-founders of SAP AG, HECTOR School aims to provide professionals with state-of-the-art technological expertise and management know-how within part-time education programs.